tudat-team/tudat-space/docs/source/_src_getting_started/quickstart.rst

    :width: 600

 There are two inputs necessary to perform a simulation: a :class:`~tudatpy.numerical_simulation.propagation_setup.propagator.PropagatorSettings` instance and a :class:`~tudatpy.numerical_simulation.environment.SystemOfBodies` instance.
-The propagation setup defines the differential equations to be solved and the method to solve them, while the environment setup defines the physical modeling of the environment and system properties, including both celestial and artificial objects.
+The propagation setup defines the differential equations to be solved and the method to solve them, while the environment setup defines the physical modeling of the environment and system properties, including those of both natural and artificial objects.

 .. seealso::

    For more information on how to setup your environment and propagation, see the user guide on :ref:`environment_setup` and :ref:`propagation_setup`.

 A core principle of Tudat(Py) is the use of ``settings`` objects to define physical models.
-A user typically does not create model instances directly, but instead creates (or modifies) a ``settings`` object, which is then translated to a model instance using a so-called "factory function".
+A user typically does not create model instances directly, but instead creates (or modifies) a ``settings`` object, which is then translated to a model.

 Knowing that, we can now start setting up our simulation.
 We will first import all necessary modules, including some standard Python modules, like ``numpy`` and ``matplotlib``.